-- Our Initial Teacher Education was judged by Ofsted to be outstanding or good in the last inspection (2014), although it should be noted that this was under a different inspection framework and there is little continuity between this and any future inspection. - The Faculty has implemented, and continues to review and develop, a robust range of measures and strategies to ensure that the state of readiness for inspection is maintained to as high a level as possible. - The Faculty has appointed a new Associate Dean for Teacher Education, which ensures appropriate leadership of this area.
+- The reasons for our assessment are: - Our Initial Teacher Education was judged by Ofsted to be outstanding or good in the last inspection (2014). - The Faculty has implemented, and continues to review and develop, a robust

+- range of measures and strategies to ensure that the state of readiness for inspection is maintained to as high a level as possible. - Edge Hill was successful in the DfE accreditation process which required all ITE providers to apply to continue delivering ITE from 2024 onwards.
+As part of this the Faculty has appointed a lead for accreditation to reflect this significant workstream.